Tellos Agras: Death

 The Ottoman forces, although initially passive and not intervening in Greek-Bulgarian fights, began attacking both, worried by the presence of so many armed bands in the area.
 That led Agras to seek cooperation with the leaders of the Bulgarian forces of the area against the Turks and a meeting was arranged on June 3, 1907 between Agras and his opponent, Ivan Zlatanov (Zlatan), near the town of Aghia Foteini, 10km north of Naoussa.
 According to their agreement each group would be unarmed.

-There are contradictory accounts of the events that led to the death of Agras and his ally Mingas.
-Some sources claim that Agras and his companions were intercepted in their way by a group of Aromanian fighters led by Mihail Handuri and brought to Zlatan and to Aromanian band leader Ioryi Mucitano.
-According to this version of events, despite Zlatan's opposition, Mucitano captured Agras and his ally Mingas and they were hanged on 7 June 1907 in an area between the villages of Techovo and Vladovon.
+There are contradictory accounts of the events that led to the death of Agras and his ally Mingas:

+According to one version, Agras, along with seven followers (all unarmed, as agreed), were initially met by a group of 18 Aromanians led by Mihail Handuri, who escorted them to the location of Zlatan and Aromanian chief Ioryi Mucitano, who himself commanded a group of 15 men.
+Despite Zlatan's opposition, Mucitano captured Agras and his ally Mingas, tortured them, and hanged them on 7 June 1907 in an area between the villages of Techovo and Vladovo.

 Another version of events indicates that the meeting with Zlatan and his companions proceeded as planned, with only Agras and Zlatan being armed.
 It is then indicated that once the Bulgarian group realized that Agras's companions had come unarmed as intended, they accused Agras of collaborating with Turkish forces and took him into custody, releasing the rest of his group, with the exception of Mingas, who remained behind.
 As with the other version of events, they were held for several days until being hanged on 7 June 1907.

+According to another version by the Turkish publication "Correspondence Bureau" dated 21 July 1907, a Greek force of 18 men was attacked by a stronger Bulgarian group near Vladovo, three were killed in the battle, and the rest were captured.
+Five were tortured, while two (including Agras) were hanged.
+The remaining eight were released and instructed to spread news of the incident to others.
+Notes found on the dead bodies, signed by the Bulgarian voivode Apostol, stated that only Bulgarian and Turkish were to be spoken in the area, and that anyone spreading the Greek language would share the same fate.

 The bodies of Agras (left) and Mingas (right).

-The news of his death shocked the local Greek population and his fellow fighters who continued his work and eventually managed to predominate in the area of Giannitsa Lake, after the decisive victory of Captain Amyntas against Zlatan on June 30 in Xeroleivado.
+Agras was replaced by Captain Amyntas, who managed to bring order in the area between June and October 1907.